-Here you will find news and information about the ongoing semester.
+Here you will find news and information about the ongoing, past and future semesters.

-Below you can find all the available downloads with information about the courses running during the winter term.
-Please note that not all the titles and dates for the lecture are yet available, we will contact you as soon as changes are available.
+Below you can find all the available downloads with information about the courses running during the this semester.
+Please note that not all titles and dates for the lecture are available in the beginning.
+We will contact you and update the website as soon as changes are available.

-Reminder to the first year students: Because of the corona situation practical courses are going to be 50% virtual and 50% physical.
-Please select the courses accordingly.
+Reminder to the students: Because of the loosen corona situation lectures and practical courses are going to take place mostly in presence.
+Please inform yourself regularly!

-Please note that your participation in the two exams of Stem Cell Physiology II (Faissner/Wiese and Günther-Pomorski) in this semester must be passed by you. (for students from WS 2019/20 on: an average of both, Stem Cell Physiology I and the average of Stem Cell Physiology II will be given as your final grade for the module.)
+Please note that your participation in the two exams of Stem Cell Physiology II (Wiese and Günther-Pomorski) must be passed by you.
+An average of both, Stem Cell Physiology I and the average of Stem Cell Physiology II will be given as your final grade for the module.

-Especial for 4th Term students: Admission for Master Thesis see “Modules”
+For 4th Term students: Admission for the Master Thesis please see “Modules”

 New procedure for registration of master thesis (12.12.2016)